Are you a businessman/woman?

 The podcast – aimed for small businesses – has so far interviewed over 2,000 successful entrepreneurs.

-This includes famous figures like Barbara Corcoran, Seth Godin, Tim Ferriss, Tony Robbins among others.
-John Lee Dumas hosts the show – he does an amazing job asking the right questions – and this gives insight to people keen on starting their businesses.
+These include famous figures like Barbara Corcoran, Seth Godin, Tim Ferriss, and Tony Robbins among others.
+John Lee Dumas hosts the show; he does an amazing job asking the right questions and giving insight to people keen on starting their businesses.

-The exceptional podcast content led to it earning the Best of iTunes award.
-In short, this is one of the business podcasts that you can listen to all the time.
+The exceptional podcast content earned it the Best of iTunes award.
+In short, this is one of the business podcasts that’s guaranteed to satisfy.

 5. Beyond The To-Do List

-While most of the podcast focuses on success, this podcast took a different approach.
+While most of the podcasts focus on success, this podcast took a different approach.

-In the first place, it shows you real-life stories of entrepreneurs who have failed in their journey to success and how they rose above the obstacles to success.
+In the first place, it shows you real-life stories of entrepreneurs who have failed in their journey to success and how they rose above the obstacles.
 The podcast is run by Erik Fisher who invites guests to the show to give their side of the story and how they succeeded.

 6. The Tim Ferriss Show

-The award-winning author of “The 4-Hour Workweek” and called by The NYT as “a cross between Jack Welch and a Buddhist monk,” Ferriss has been breaking airwaves with his podcast.
+The award-winning author of “The 4-Hour Workweek” and dubbed by The NYT as “a cross between Jack Welch and a Buddhist monk,” Tim Ferriss has been breaking airwaves with his podcast.

 His podcast has seen over 100 million downloads and is ranked number one on business podcasts in iTunes.
-He will interview some of the top business influencers like LinkedIn founder Edward Norton to discover what their driving force is.
+He interviews some of the top business influencers like LinkedIn founder Edward Norton to discover what their driving force is.

-If you are stuck wondering how to conquer new markets, then you need to listen to his podcast for insights.
-What is more, guests also engage in Q&A from the audience.
+If you’re stuck wondering how to conquer new markets, then you need to listen to his podcast for insights.
+What’s more, guests also engage in Q&A from the audience.

 Wharton School of the University of Pennsylvania is responsible for this podcast.
 The prestigious university is known for producing top business leaders, and their podcast is no exception.

-Hence, the podcast centers on the people who have groomed industry leaders like professors, as well as interviews with leaders themselves.
+Hence, the podcast centers on the people who have groomed industry leaders like professors and interviews the leaders themselves.
 Each interview lasts for around 20 minutes.

 8. Copyblogger FM